 While Wales’s shoot seemed to be a postmodern statement on the spectacle of celebrity in today’s visual culture, seeing Bella in a box again brings up questions as to what the unconscious impulse behind all of this is.
 The fashion industry’s inherent desire to commodify female bodies into products?
 Probably, but duh.
 The reality that Bella herself is the poster child of a user-generated generation of celebrities that is uniquely capable of eating these tropes and spitting them back out again?
 Interesting…

-Either way, if they put Bella in a box a third time, we’ll let you know.
+Either way, if they put Bella in a box a fourth time, we’ll let you know.